Alsulis/peer-to-peer-federated-learning-AVs/README.md

 # Peer-to-Peer Federated Learning Framework for Intrusion Detection in Autonomous Vehicles

 This repository contains the implementation of a federated learning framework designed to enhance the cybersecurity of autonomous vehicles (AVs).
-I completed this project as part of my Master's degree in Cybersecurity at Lancaster University.
+I completed this project as part of my Master's in Cybersecurity at Lancaster University.

 ## Overview